 After I made the faux roux, I let it cool completely, put it in the processor, then pulsed in the remaining cookie ingredients.
 I shaped it into a big ball, put it on a baking sheet, baked it for 18 minutes and came up with this cookie.
 It’s dry on the outside, but crumbly and soft on the inside.

-If you’d like to try it, here’s the recipe.
-The only problem is, it doesn’t work very well as smaller cookies.
+The only problem is it makes big fat cookies, it doesn’t work very well as smaller cookies.
 The smaller cookies spread more and had a different consistency in the center even when I adjusted the bake time.
 So I am sorry to say, this recipe makes 1 giant cookie.

 You can double the recipe and make two cookies, or perhaps you can quadruple the recipe and make 4, but for the first round, I recommend making one gigantic cookie.
 Also, if you happen to hate the cookie, you will not have wasted ingredients.